A Song to Remember: Plot

 Sand invites Chopin and Elsner to a reception hosted by the Duchess of Orléans, where Chopin's talent is acknowledged by Liszt and the attendees.
 Pleyel expresses interest in promoting Chopin's music and arranges a meeting for the following day.
 However, Chopin chooses to spend time with Sand instead, reveling in their success.
-Sand convinces Chopin to stay with her in Majorca, where he can focus solely on composition.
+Sand convinces Chopin to stay with her in Mallorca, where he can focus solely on composition.
 While Sand supports Chopin's fame, her insistence on keeping him away from the concert stage prolongs his life as he battles tuberculosis.

 Back in Paris, Pleyel eagerly awaits Chopin's return to arrange concerts and publish his music.
 Meanwhile, Elsner faces financial struggles and returns to teaching.
 The professor learns from Liszt that Chopin occasionally performs at salons and secures invitations for Elsner.
 With news of Poland's crushed uprising and the plight of their imprisoned comrades, Constantia, a friend of Chopin's, implores him to rally support or gather funds to aid the cause.
 Initially disengaged, Chopin's sense of patriotism is awakened when Constantia brings him Polish earth.

 Chopin reunites with Elsner and ends his relationship with Sand to embark on an international tour to raise money for Poland, fully aware that it will further deteriorate his health.
 His illness worsens, and during a passionate performance, blood stains the keys.
 Eventually, the strain of the tour takes its toll, and Chopin's health deteriorates further.
 On his deathbed, he longs to see Sand one last time, but she, posing for Delacroix, refuses to visit.
 Chopin dies with Kalkbrenner, Pleyel, Elsner, and Constantia by his side, while Liszt plays the piano in the adjacent room.